 Soil stability depends largely on its mineral composition and its particle size distribution.
 Thus, information on particle size distribution is likely to substantially enhance the prediction of soil stability.
-As interpolation of soil analyses from the individual plots would most likely produce only vague maps, while small scale maps are unavailable, slope is rather considered as a proxy for soil stability upon absence of soil maps.
+As interpolation of soil analyses from the individual plots would most likely produce only vague maps, while small scale maps are unavailable, slope was rather considered as a proxy for soil stability.